-This report helps you understand the performance of your AdWords campaigns which target the Google Display Network (GDN) ads.
+This report helps you understand the performance of your Google Ads campaigns which target the Google Display Network (GDN) ads.
 It includes reports from both Display Network and Search Network with Display select.

 This report provides you with a variety of dimensions like; Display keywords, Placements, Topics, Interests and Remarketing, Age, Gender.

 Bid adjustment is a way to increase or decrease your bids to gain more control of your ad dollars.
 The method decides when and where your ads should appear in a specific situation.